jiiinnnggg/udacity-fsnd-map/README.md

 ----
 ## Overview

 This project uses the knockoutJS framework (http://knockoutjs.com/) for handling the list view, filter and fuzzy search functions.
 In addition, the Google Maps API (https://developers.google.com/maps/documentation/javascript/tutorial) is used to display the data as map markers.
 The Google maps markers also render with information accessed from the wikipedia/MediaWiki API (https://www.mediawiki.org/wiki/API:Main_page).
+Initial set of data is provided in js/data.js.

 ----
 ## Setup